TomasTillmann/ElevatorSystemSimulation/README.md

 Given a building $b$ from set of all buildings $B$, we would like to construct an elevator system for this building $e_b \in E_b$, where $E_b$ is set of all elevator systems for $b$, such as $e_b$ is the most efficient one.

 ## Formal model
-Now let's definice what exactly is a building and an elevator system.
+Now let's define what exactly is a building and an elevator system.
 Building is defined by number of floors and population distribution.
 Population distribution at a given time is:

 * how likely there is a request for elevator on some floor